nadiaglitch/spotty-zebra/README.md

   - Performance: 70
   - Accessibility: 93
   - Best Practices: 96
   - SEO: 100

   ![Lighthouse Results](https://github.com/nadiaglitch/spotty-zebra/blob/main/assets/images/lighthouse-mobile.png)

 A mobile performance score of 70 falls into the “needs improvement” range.
-THis means that in future feaures, we need to prioritize deferring non-critical resources, optimizing images, and leveraging caching to significantly speed up load times.
+This means that in future feaures, we need to prioritize deferring non-critical resources, optimizing images, and leveraging caching to significantly speed up load times.

 ---